 - In the end, we can view only the Non-Blank cells for the column “Last Name”.

 - To apply filtering in more than one data range in a single worksheet we need to use the Excel Table Feature.

 - We can use one filtering option at a time in a particular column.
 For example, we can not use a Text filter and Color filter at the same time in a column.

 - Avoid using different kinds of data in the same column.

-In the end, this article guides you to understand how to use the excel filter shortcut.
+In the end, this article guides you to understand how to use the Excel filter shortcut.
 We have illustrated various methods throughout this article to make the process easier for you.
-There is a practice workbook added with this article.
+There is a practice workbook added to this article.
 So, download the workbook and practice yourself.
 If you feel any confusion just leave a comment in the below box we will try to answer you as soon as possible.